ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : Each string MUST be a lowercase hostname which the ACME server recognises as referring to itself for the purposes of CAA record validation as defined in
 {{!RFC6844}}.
-This allows clients to determine the correct issuer domain name to use when configuring CAA record.
+This allows clients to determine the correct issuer domain name to use when configuring CAA records.

 Clients access the directory by sending a GET request to the directory URI.